labs42io/itiriri/README.md

   * `1` when `a` is greater `b`
   * `0` when `a` equals to `b`

-This method fallbacks to native JavaScript array sort.
+This method fallbacks to native JavaScript array sort method.

 > Example